 Commercial Car Accident Injuries

-The types of car accident injuries one can sustain after car accidents or truck accidents is vast.
-These can range from minor injuries, such as whiplash, to more serious injuries, such as a spinal cord or brain damage.
+The types of car accident injuries one can sustain after car accidents or truck accidents are vast.
+These can range from minor injuries, such as whiplash, to more serious injuries, such as spinal cord or brain damage.

 Medical costs associated with an auto accident can be debilitating.
 If you were involved in a car accident that wasn’t your fault, you shouldn’t be stuck with those bills.
 And unfortunately, in Houston, TX, victims have a difficult time securing proper funds from their insurance company or the other driver’s insurance company.